python-discord/site/pydis_site/apps/content/resources/guides/python-guides/python-on-windows.md

 `python` or `pip`, the terminal will look it up in the PATH to try and find out what executable that command refers to, so it can be run.

-The Python installer does not add `python` to your PATH by default, but even if you forgot to add it when installing, it is easy to change.
+The Python installer provides an option to add `python` to your PATH, although it is not checked by default so many people miss it.
+Don't worry if you forgot to select this though, you can add it after installing:
 ### The safe method: through the installer

-The easiest and and safest way to add Python to PATH is through the installer.
+The easiest and and safest way to add Python to PATH is by rerunning the installer.
 Here is how to do that:

 1. Search for "Apps and features" in the Windows Search Bar.